 Depending on which of these sections a spinal cord injury occurs at, different types of paralysis can result when there is a complete spinal cord injury.
 For example, Quadriplegia (also referred to as Tetraplegia), which is when all four limbs lose function, ensues when there is a complete SCI at the cervical section of the spine.
 Meanwhile, Paraplegia, or the loss of function in the legs, is the product of an SCI occurring in the thoracic, lumbar, or sacral sections of the spinal cord.

-What Compensation is Available for Spinal Cord Injury Victims?
+What Compensation Is Available for Spinal Cord Injury Victims in California?

 A severe injury to the spinal cord can be catastrophic, requiring long-term or permanent medical care.
 The costs to treat a spinal cord injury are immense, and even with medical insurance, a great financial burden can be placed on victims and their families.
 If a victim’s spinal cord injury was caused by the negligence or maliciousness of another party, they have a right to recover damages and hold that party responsible.
 The compensation available for spinal cord injury victims includes: